gnawvvis/alx-system_engineering-devops/0x00-shell_basics/README.md

 The script "1-listit" displays the contents of the current working directory.

 The script "2-bring_me_home" changes the current working directory to the user's home directory.

+The script "3-listfiles" displays the contents of the current working directory in a long format.